CarlosUziel/sparkify-postgresql/README.md

 ## Acknowledgments

-This README includes a summary of the official project description provided to the students of the [Data Engineering Nanodegree Program at Udacity](https://learn.udacity.com/nanodegrees/nd027).
+This README includes a summary of the official project description provided to the students of the [Data Engineer Nanodegree Program at Udacity](https://www.udacity.com/course/data-engineer-nanodegree--nd027).

 Part of the contents and structure of this README was inspired by [kenhanscombe](https://github.com/kenhanscombe/project-postgres).